 Boundary disputes are incredibly common.
 They cover everything from hedges that grow out of control, dilapidated fences, shared driveways and building works.
 All of these things and more can give rise to potential problems between tenants.
 In rentals, issues such as fences falling down and walls needing repairs are usually pretty simple – it’s the landlord’s responsibility to arrange and pay for repairs as this falls under the exterior of the property, so it may be you who ends up in a sticky situation if you’re not 100% clear on where your boundaries start and end.

 Disputes over boundaries can run into several thousands of pounds if taken to court and can be very stressful, so it’s important to do all you can to reach an agreement with neighbours before this happens.
-Boundary disputes can usually be avoiding by discussing the issue with the neighbour, but make sure you do it in the right way.
-Any negativity between you and the neighbours will ultimately affect your tenant, leaving them to feeling unhappy about their tenancy and potentially leading to more problems.
+Boundary disputes can usually be avoided by discussing the issue with the neighbour, but make sure you do it in the right way.
+Any negativity between you and the neighbours will ultimately affect your tenant, leaving them to feel unhappy about their tenancy, which will potentially lead to more problems.

 In most cases, damage to a rental property caused by neighbours is unintentional and an honest accident – for example cutting through electricity, gas and phone lines, smashing windows with a football, causing damp or water damage through leaks.
 You’d like to hope that in these cases, the neighbour in question would cover any repair costs – or that the damage is covered under the terms of either party’s insurance policy.
 If it truly is their fault, such as their washing machine flooding and causing damage to your property and they refuse to pay, they could be taken to court for negligence.
 The only person who should never have to pay in these situations is the tenant and the only thing they won’t be covered for is damage to their belongings as a result of any damage caused by neighbours.